From May 1, 2022, the “Green Pass” system of Covid vaccination certification has been largely scrapped within Italy.

 - Recovery within 6 months from the virus that causes Covid-19

-- Or a negative test performed within the preceding 48 hours
+- Or a negative test performed within the preceding 48 hours if a rapid flow test, or 72 hours for a PCR test.

 In Italy this comes is in the form of a downloadable QR code, or a PDF that can be printed out (that also carries the QR code).